ansys/pyoptislang/doc/source/user_guide/launch.rst

 ------------------------------------------------------------------
-As noted earlier, when a :class:`Optislang <ansys.optislang.core.optislang.Optislang>` instance is no longer in use, you should always use the :func:`dispose() <ansys.optislang.core.optislang.Optislang.dispose>` method to terminate the instance gracefully.
+As noted earlier, when a :class:`Optislang <ansys.optislang.core.optislang.Optislang>` instance is no longer in use, you should always use the :func:`dispose() <ansys.optislang.core.optislang.Optislang.dispose>` method to shut down the instance gracefully.

-Optionally, you can terminate the OptiSLang server using the :func:`shutdown() <ansys.optislang.core.optislang.Optislang.shutdown>` method.
+Optionally, you can use the :func:`shutdown() <ansys.optislang.core.optislang.Optislang.shutdown>` method to shut down the OptiSLang server.
 However, you must call this method before the :func:`dispose() <ansys.optislang.core.optislang.Optislang.dispose>` method.
 If you set the ``shutdown_on_finished`` parameter on the :func:`dispose() <ansys.optislang.core.optislang.Optislang.dispose>` method to